deutschween/mudsystem/README.md

 - **Network Optimized**: Uses RemoteEvents for efficient client communication
 - **Visual Debugging**: Optional debug spheres for development testing
 - **Server-Side Authority**: All calculations happen on the server for anti-cheat protection
+- **Accumulation**: Mud is increased via levels, with each level making walkspeed slower.

 ## Installation
 1. Make a new script in "ServerScriptService"